hiteshkalwani/Titanic-Solution-Genetic-Programming/README.md

 > pip install matplotlib timeit sklearn pandas numpy tpot xgboost

+For most data sets there’s still a lot of data cleaning, feature engineering, and final model selection to do - not to mention the most important step of asking the right questions up front.
+Then you might need to productionize your model.
+And TPOT isn’t doing exhaustive searches yet.
+So TPOT isn’t going to replace the data scientist role — but this tool might make your final machine learning algorithms better faster.

-If any modification or column drop for dataset is there, then feel free to suggest. :+1:
+If any modification or suggestion, then feel free to suggest. :+1: